Checkfront/react-storybook-addon-chapters/README.md

 # React Storybook Chapters Addon

-A React Storybook addon to allow breaking down of a story into smaller categories (chapters) and subcategories (sections) for more organizational goodness.
+React Storybook Chapters addon allows showcasing of multiple components within a story by breaking it down into smaller categories (chapters) and subcategories (sections) for more organizational goodness.

-A story consists of multiple chapters and a chapter consists of multiple sections.
+Using the addon, a story can consist of multiple chapters and a chapter consists of multiple sections.
 Each section can render a block of code, which typically used to showcase one component or a particular state of a component.

 Chapters can be used to group related components together, or show varying states of a component.